 , the Canadian Association of Naturopathic Doctors

 Registration with a governing body helps ensure that NDs have the knowledge, skill and judgment to carry out their role.
-As of July 1, 2015, NDs are regulated by the College of Naturopaths of Ontario.
+All NDs practising in Ontario are regulated by the College of Naturopaths of Ontario.

-Anyone seeing an ND should expect to be dealing with a highly trained professional, one who has met comprehensive standards in order to practice.
+Anyone seeing an ND should expect to be dealing with a highly trained professional who has met comprehensive standards in order to practice.
 As regulated professionals, NDs are accountable for their conduct and practice.

 ND, Naturopathic Doctor and Naturopath are protected titles.
 That means that only people who have demonstrated the education and qualification to practice can use the title.
 It’s important that you know who is delivering your care.
-Anybody found using a protected title without belonging to that profession’s regulatory college is considered an illegal practitioner, engaged in unauthorized practice.
+Anyone found using a protected title without belonging to that profession’s regulatory college is considered an illegal practitioner, engaged in unauthorized practice.
 The appropriate college will investigate.
+Our Public Register

 Contact the College if you have any concerns about an ND’s conduct or practice.
-College staff can also help you understand what the Standards of the professional mean, and can advise you on your rights as a health care consumer.
+College staff can also help you understand what the standards of the profession mean, and can advise you on your rights as a health care consumer.
 The College puts the interests of the public first.